When does the Maid of the Mist season start?

 2019 was the latest natural opening in the last 10 years (2020 was delayed until June 26th due to the COVID-19 lockdowns, but prior to this, there were projections that the boat could open by the end of March.)

-It’s important to remember that I’m not a rocket scientist, nor a stats expert (although I did thoroughly debunk some bad math about the mislabeled Niagara Falls as the most violent city in New York).
+It’s important to remember that I’m not a rocket scientist, nor a stats expert.
 This is really just a ballpark estimate based on current weather and projections.

 Once the Maid of the Mist releases their official opening day, I’ll update this post (mainly to see how far off my educated guess is).